 Malti Pug Puppies – Before You Buy…

-The Malti Pug is undoubtedly a wonderful breed, but we need you to be honest with your own self when it comes to owning one.
+The Malti Pug is undoubtedly a wonderful breed, but we need you to be honest with your self when it comes to owning one.

-In order to help, there are several questions that we want you to ask yourself as you work through this complete guide.
+To help, there are several questions that we want you to ask yourself as you work through this complete guide.